West Bengal: 70 children admitted to Siliguri hospital with fever, respiratory problems | Health

 - India

-Around 150 children suffering from fever and respiratory problems have been admitted to the Jalpaiguri district hospital in Siliguri where most of the patients are below 5 months old.
-Dr Subir Bhowmick, Head of the pediatric department of Siliguri district hospital and president, Indian Academy of Pediatrics, Siliguri branch said 70 children admitted to pediatric wards are currently undergoing treatment here.
+Around 70 children suffering from fever and respiratory problems have been admitted to the Siliguri district hospital in the last two days.
+This comes days after 150 children with similar symptoms were admitted to the Jalpaiguri district hospital.

+Dr Subir Bhowmick, Head of the pediatric department of Siliguri district hospital and president, Indian Academy of Pediatrics, Siliguri branch said most of the children are coming with fever and cough and repository problems the disease was caused due to viral infection.
+It has been noticed that the age group below five months have been normally infected, he highlighted.

 "The condition of Siliguri district hospital is worst.
 There are 24 sick newborn care units in the district hospital.
 The number of daily patients has increased from 200 to 300 and out of those 31 have been admitting daily," he said.
 Sunaina Devi, the grandmother of one of the children, said: "Her baby is suffering from cough and cold for the past few days and the medicines earlier given by the doctors did not work."